aljawaid/ApplicationBranding/README.md

 Usage
 -------------

-Share the login page or a public task.
+- Share the login page, reset password page or a public task.
 Note the icon and meta information.
+- The generic My Workspace icon will show in the top header of the site
+- Browser page titles and tabs will be more consistent

 Compatibility